Chinese Submarine Fleet -The Phantom Menace

 Their payload also includes modern long-range wire-guided wake-homing anti-ship torpedoes.

-The U.S. Department of Defense estimates that, by the mid-2020s, China will likely build the Type 093B Shang III guided-missile nuclear attack submarine (SSGN), a new variant of the Shang class that would improve anti-surface warfare capability and clandestine land-attack ability.
+The U.S. Department of Defense estimates that in 2025 China will have 3-5 Type 093B Shang III guided-missile nuclear attack submarine (SSGN) operational.
+The Shang III is a the latest variant of the Shang class with improved anti-surface warfare capability and land-attack ability.

 A SSGN version launching a volley of Mach 3 sea-skimming YJ-18, could test an Aegis cruiser to its limits, and give a very bad day to any carrier group if she can get close enough.